x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 - Estimated time to complete each procedure: 2 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Mailbox settings" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) topic.
+To see what permissions you need, see the "Mailbox settings" entry in the [Feature permissions in Exchange Online](../permissions-exo/feature-permissions.md) article.

 - To open and use the EAC, see [Exchange admin center in Exchange Online](../exchange-admin-center.md).
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

 - When a mailbox is added to Outlook using Advanced Settings, only the primary mailbox will be added; the archive mailbox won't be added.
 If a user needs to also access the archive mailbox, the mailbox should be added to Outlook as a second account in the same Outlook profile.

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).
+- For information about keyboard shortcuts that may apply to the procedures in this article, see [Keyboard shortcuts for the Exchange admin center](../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](/answers/topics/office-exchange-server-itpro.html) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).